IBMStreams/streamsx.documentation/docs/4.1/qse-install-linux.markdown

 weight:  40
 ---

-# Installing the Streams Quick Start Edition for Linux

 The Streams Quick Start Edition (QSE) can help you get started with Streams quickly, without having to install a Streams cluster environment.

 {% include download.html%}